-Low levels of diversity in key decision-making roles in banks and financial services firms creates excessive risks and can inhibit necessary cultural change.
-While some firms are starting to make progress, much more needs to be done to increase diversity.
+Low levels of diversity in key decision-making roles in organisations creates excessive risks and can inhibit necessary cultural change.
+While some are starting to make progress, much more needs to be done to increase diversity.
 Join Ed Sibley (Deputy Governor of the Central Bank) and a panel of influential speakers to discuss diversity and inclusion.

-If you are not a member with us and wish to register for this event give us a call on 01 6116500.
+If you are not a member with us or are Cork Chamber member and wish to register for this event, please call us a call on 01 6116500 or email [email protected].

 1.5 CPD hours for;

 Ed Sibley was appointed Deputy Governor, Prudential Regulation on 1 September 2017.
 He is an ex-officio Member of the Central Bank Commission and is also a member of the Supervisory Board of the Single Supervisory Mechanism (SSM).
 As Deputy Governor, Prudential Regulation, Ed is responsible for leading the supervision of credit institutions, insurance firms and the asset management industry.
 Prior to this appointment, he was Director of Credit Institutions Supervision, responsible for overseeing the Central Bank's supervisory work for all banks and credit unions operating in Ireland.
 He joined the Central Bank in 2012 in the Banking Supervision area.
 Ed has more than 20 years' experience working in the financial services sector.
 His previous experience includes working for the UK Financial Services Authority (FSA) leading the supervision of European banks operating in the UK; and a variety of risk management roles in Bank of Ireland and PwC.
 Ed has an MBA from Smurfit Business School, and a first class honours BA Economics degree.